cardstack/card-pay-protocol/README.md

 - `withdrawFromRewardSafe`: this function enables any ERC677 reward tokens to be transferred out of the _Reward Safe_ after it has been claimed.
 - `transferRewardSafe`: this function enables the EOA-portion of ownership to be transferred.

+### RewardPool

+The `RewardPool` contract that stores the rewards to be distributed *Rewardees*.

+An offchain service, Tally, will be able to submit a merkle root, a hash to indicate how many tokens each party can redeem within each period cycle.
+Any party is able to `withdraw` the amount of token redeemable as long as a correct proof is provided.
+These proofs will be attainable from the Tally service.

 ## Prerequisites
 The following prerequisites are required for this project: